(720 ILCS 5/12-3.1)

 (b) For purposes of this Section, (1) "unborn child" shall mean any

-individual of the human species from fertilization until birth, and (2)
+individual of the human species from the implantation of an embryo until birth, and (2)

-"person" shall not include the pregnant woman whose unborn child is harmed.
+"person" shall not include the pregnant individual whose unborn child is harmed.

 (c) Sentence.
 Battery of an unborn child is a Class A misdemeanor.
 Aggravated battery of an unborn child is a Class 2 felony.